lawrie/MuraxArduino/README.md

 #### MachineTimer

-A 32-bit microsecond machine timer is used for the implementation of the milis, micros, delay and delayMicroseconds methods.
+A 32-bit microsecond machine timer is used for the implementation of the millis, micros, delay and delayMicroseconds methods.

 #### I2C

 On pins 95 (SDA) and 93 (SCL).

-Accessed by Arduino Wire class.
+Accessed by the Arduino Wire class.

 Both master and slave are supported, but only master tested.